Mostafa-M-Rezaee/SHG__Second_Harmonic_Generation/README.md

   <img src="./Archive/images/3.%20Readme_images/image04.png" alt="Image 4" width="75%">
 </p>

 <p align="center">Figure 4.
-Crystal Thermal Gradient</p>
+Visualization of the thermal gradient in a crystal exposed to laser radiation.
+The hottest point is at the center where the laser is focused, with temperature decreasing outward toward the edges.
+The left side, where the laser first hits, is the hottest, with the temperature gradually cooling as it moves to the right.</p>

 To achieve optimal performance, it is crucial to fully understand the underlying physics.
-The absorbed heat can be characterized through the Heat Equation, which states:
+The heat conduction equation describes the temporal and spatial evolution of temperature \( T \) within a crystal exposed to a heat source \( S \):

 $$
 +\rho c \frac{\partial T}{\partial t}-\vec{\nabla} \cdot K(T) \vec{\nabla} T=S